donat19/3d-render-in-terminal/README.md

 - Pure Python 3.10+ implementation with no third-party dependencies.
 - Software rasteriser with back-face culling, depth buffering, and diffuse shading.
 - Vibrant ANSI 256-colour output with adaptive character shading.
+- High-resolution glyph gradient (ASCII + Unicode) for finer detail in the terminal.
 - Respects terminal resizes on the fly; just stretch the window for more pixels.
 - Easily customisable rotation speed, FOV, light direction, and render duration.
+- Checkerboard ground plane with dynamic shadows and enhanced lighting for depth cues.

 ## Requirements